 Textile installation at The Power and Politics of Textiles in Art exhibit, Stedelijk Museum.

 Get your booking confirmed instantly

-Visit exhibits like Prix de Rome Visual Arts (till Mar 15, 2026) or Erwin Olaf's Freedom (till Mar 1, 2026) alongside 500 contemporary artworks from 1870 onwards.
+Discover highlights such as Prix de Rome Visual Arts (valid until Mar 15, 2026) or Erwin Olaf's Freedom (until Mar 1, 2026), along with over 500 contemporary artworks from the year 1870 onward at this Amsterdam gem.

-Skip-the-line entry to Stedelijk Museum
+Access to Stedelijk Museum with skip-the-line tickets

-Entry to the Freedom exhibition (Until April 6, 2026)
+Admission to the Freedom exhibition at Stedelijk Museum (Until April 6, 2026)

-Audio guide available in English & Dutch
+Use of an audio guide in English and Dutch

+Textile installation at The Power and Politics of Textiles in Art exhibit, Stedelijk Museum.